Des Plaines, Illinois: History

 Des Plaines was reincorporated in 1873 and elected a village board the following year.
 Local brick manufacturer Franklin Whitcomb served as the first Village President.

 In 1925, village residents voted to convert to a city form of government and annexed the village of Riverview to the south.
 Subsequent annexations included the Orchard Place area in 1956.
 The city experienced rapid growth after World War II and with the opening of nearby O'Hare International Airport.

-Des Plaines was the site of Ray Kroc's first McDonald's franchise, which opened in 1955.
-The restaurant was demolished in 1984, and a replica was built on the site as a museum dedicated to McDonald's history.
-In 2017, McDonald's announced plans to demolish the building due to repeated flooding.
-The building has since been demolished.
+In 1955, Des Plaines became the site of the ninth McDonald's restaurant, which was often inaccurately claimed to be the first McDonald's franchise, and which was torn down in 1984 and replaced by a museum the following year.
+The museum was demolished in 2018 after repeated flooding.

 In 1979, Des Plaines was the site of the accident of American Airlines Flight 191, in which a McDonnell Douglas DC-10 departing from O'Hare lost an engine and wing material and crashed near a local trailer park just north of Touhy Avenue.
 All 271 people on board the aircraft died, as did two workers at a repair garage.
 Two more, along with three civilians, were injured.

 In 2008, the Illinois Gaming Board awarded the state's 10th casino license to Midwest Gaming and Entertainment LLC to build a 140000 sqft casino on approximately 21 acre adjacent to the Tri-State Tollway at the northwest corner of Devon Avenue and Des Plaines River Road.
 Midwest Gaming received the award despite having the lowest bid because other bidders were found unacceptable by the Board, with one board member finding no bidders acceptable.
 The city approved zoning in early 2010, and the casino opened in July 2011 as Rivers Casino.